F5Networks/f5-ci-docs/docs/kubernetes/asp-install-k8s.rst

 -------------------------

 The ASP consists of a ConfigMap and a DaemonSet.
-The former contains the ASP's `global and orchestration configurations </products/asp/latest/#global>`_.
+The former contains the `ASP global and orchestration configuration parameters`_.
 The latter launches and manages a set of Pods running the ASP application.
 You can define both resources in a single YAML file.